-Pets Pets are not permitted on any trails in the parks.
-Pets in designated areas must be kept on a maximum 6-foot (1.8 m) leash at all times.
-Pick up and dispose of all pet waste.
-Do not leave pets unattended or in vehicles.
-Keep Wildlife Wild You Are in Black Bear Country Even in winter bears can still be active, particularly in the foothills.
+Keep Wildlife Wild

+You Are in Black Bear Country

+Even in winter bears can still be active, particularly in the foothills.
 Bears will grab unattended food and break into cars when food is visible.
-Bears have a keen sense of smell and are attracted to human food as well as hand sanitizer, cosmetics, toiletries, trash, cleaning supplies, and child safety seats.
-Bears that have had human food can become aggressive and dangerous and may have to be killed.
+Bears have a keen sense of smell and are attracted to human food as well as anything scented, including hand sanitizer, cosmetics, toiletries, trash, cleaning supplies, and child safety seats.
+Bears that have had human food can become bold and persistent in attempts to obtain human food and may have to be killed.
 A fed bear is a dead bear.
 Food storage is the key to protecting humans and bears.